npalladino100/ec327-project/README.md

 If you already have anaconda installed, make sure the paths from the .emacs file match your installation and environment paths.
 You can change the "elpy" environment name to an existing environment if you have one, or you can run the createenv.sh script in the root of the repository to generate an environment called "elpy".

 ### Toolbar
 Press `C-x C-x` to open the toolbar.
-Click on one of the options, or navigate to it using the keyboard and press enter.
+Click on one of the options, or press its corresponding key.

+Here are some of the toolbar options:
-#### Open Terminal
+#### Terminal
 Opens an emulated shell at the current working directory with support for linux commands like "ls".
 #### Open File
 Opens the file navigator at the current working directory.
 Click on a file to open it.